LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 ERKStep provides an extensive set of functions that can be used to obtain solver performance information.
 We organize these into groups:

-1. SUNDIALS version information accessor routines are in the subsection :numref:`Usage.ERKStep.SUNVersionInfo`,
-2. General ERKStep output routines are in the subsection :numref:`Usage.ERKStep.ERKStepMainOutputs`,
+#.
+General ERKStep output routines are in
+   :numref:`ARKODE.Usage.ERKStep.ERKStepMainOutputs`,

-3. Output routines regarding root-finding results are in the subsection :numref:`Usage.ERKStep.ERKStepRootOutputs`,
+#.
+Output routines regarding root-finding results are in
+   :numref:`ARKODE.Usage.ERKStep.ERKStepRootOutputs`,

-4. General usability routines (e.g. to print the current ERKStep parameters, or output the current Butcher table) are in the subsection :numref:`Usage.ERKStep.ERKStepExtraOutputs`.
+#.
+General usability routines (e.g. to print the current ERKStep
+   parameters, or output the current Butcher table) are in :numref:`ARKODE.Usage.ERKStep.ERKStepExtraOutputs`.

 Following each table, we elaborate on each function.